JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_mid-term_report_210370190/index.md

 ### 3.1 Reviews

 From applying the project to now, since spending much time on getting familiar with the algorithm and structure of RL.jl, my progress was slow in the initial weeks.
-However, thanks to the mentor's patience in leading, I realize the convenience of the general workflow in RL.jl and improve my comprehension of the algo.
+However, thanks to the mentor's patience in leading, I realize the convenience of the general workflow in RL.jl and improve my comprehension of the algorithm.

 ### 3.2 Future Plan

-In the `Time Planning`, I have listed a draft plan for the next serval weeks.
+In the first section's `Schedule`, I have listed a draft plan for the next serval weeks.
 In detail, I want to complete the following missions:

 - Test `MADDPG` on more suitable envs and add relative experiments.
 (08/16 - 08/23)
 - Consider implementing the `Exploitability Descent`(ED) algorithm and add related experiments.
 (08/24 - 09/07)